SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 ![Template Editor](~/user-guide/images/Template_Editor.png)<br/>*The Template Editor in DataMiner 10.4.1*

 > [!IMPORTANT]
 > Any changes made in the Template Editor are only saved once you click the *Save* button in the lower right corner.
-Closing the Template Editor by clicking the "X" in the top-right corner or the *Cancel* button in the lower right corner, will alert you of any unsaved changes that may be lost if you close the editor prematurely.
+When you close the Template Editor by clicking the "X" in the top-right corner or the *Cancel* button in the lower right corner, you will be alerted of any unsaved changes that may be lost if you close the editor prematurely.

 ## Working with layers